-Sow turnips in spring for early summer harvest and use; direct sow in the garden 5 to 4 weeks before the last frost in spring.
+Sow turnips in spring for an early summer harvest and use; direct sow in the garden 5 to 4 weeks before the last frost in spring.
 Start a second crop in late summer for winter storage and use.

 Grow turnips and other roots crops in light-textured soil free of pebbles and stones.
 This will ensure roots do not split or become malformed.

 Turnips mature in 30 to 50 days depending on the variety.

 Turnip Sowing and Planting Tips:

 - Start turnips from seed sown directly in the garden.

 - Start seeds in the garden about 5 to 4 weeks before you expect the last frost.
 Turnips can be started indoors, but they—like most root crops—are difficult to transplant to the garden with success.